regiregi22/RaspiNail/raspibolt_50_electrs.md

 On your regular computer, configure [Electrum wallet](https://electrum.org) to use your RaspiNail node.
 We will set it up to connect ONLY to your own node, by plain IP connection on your LAN network or by private TOR connection from a remote location:

-* Create a shortcut on your desktop called "Electrum LAN", right click on "Properties" and write this on the "target" field.
+* **Create a shortcut on your desktop called "Electrum LAN"**, right click on "Properties" and write this on the "target" field.
 Change the executable path to your actual Electrum version:
 ```
 "C:\Program Files (x86)\Electrum\electrum-4.1.5.exe" --oneserver --server raspinail.local:50002:s --proxy none
 ```